-- 3. Effective January 1, 2009, a 5.3 percent increase shall be applied to the pay schedule for all unit members.
-(The COLA provision in this paragraph was not implemented.
-It is subject to reopened negotiations, in accordance with Article 41 of this Agreement.) - 4.
-Each bargaining unit employee with 22 or more years of MCPS service shall receive a one-time salary adjustment (gross) of \$200 in each of the first two years of this Agreement.
-This paragraph expires upon implementation of the step 22 provisions in Section B below. - B. 1.
-Longevity increases shall be provided on completion of 10, 14, 18, and (effective July 1, 2009) 22 years of MCPS service.
-(The Step 22 longevity provision was not implemented during FY 2010 or 2011.
-It is subject to reopened negotiations, in accordance with Article 41 of this Agreement.)
-(New or additional longevity increases will not be implemented during FY 2011 and are subject to reopened negotiations in accordance with Article 41 of this Agreement.) - 2.
-The amount of the 10-,14-, and 18-year longevity salary increment shall each be a one grade increase on the Supporting Services Pay Schedule.
-The 22-year longevity rate shall be 2.5 percent more than the employee's rate of pay with the 18-year longevity increment. - 3.
-A longevity salary increment shall be effective the first day of the pay period in which the unit member completes 10, 14, 18, and 22 years of MCPS service. - C. 1.
-A permanent or conditional unit member shall be eligible each year for a one step salary increment.
-Subject to Section C.2 below, such salary increments shall be awarded annually until a unit member reaches the top pay step (not including longevity) of the pay grade to which his/her position is assigned.
-(Step increases will not be implemented during FY 2011 and are subject to reopened negotiations, in accordance with Article 41 of this Agreement.) - a) Wage increments are effective on the first day of the pay period in which the anniversary date falls. - b) Whenever a unit member is permanently assigned to a position that has a higher salary range than the one he/she holds, the effective date of the change shall become his/her new anniversary date, except that the anniversary date does not change if the higher position is a result of a reclassification and the unit member is the incumbent in the position. - 3.
-A fully qualified unit member who is promoted to a higher grade position shall be assigned at the lowest step of such higher grade that exceeds his/her existing step by two steps; however, if there is no step in the higher grade which exceeds his/her existing step by two steps, the unit member will be placed at the top of the grade. - 4.
-A building service manager, a building service assistant manager, a cafeteria manager, or a food services satellite manager whose position is reclassified to a lower grade because of reduced responsibility or a change in revenues/meals served will have his/her salary status "grandparented" under the following conditions and terms: - a) The employee received, and continues to receive, a "Meets Competency" on performance evaluations. - b) The employee participates in interviews offered in the same job classification held at the time he/she was grandfathered. - c) The grandparent status will end if - i. the employee is offered and declines a job in the same job classification held at the time he/she was grandfathered, or - ii. the employee accepts a job in a different job classification. - d) If the grandparent status ends in accordance with the terms of this Section (C.4), except for acceptance of another job as indicated in c.ii. above, the employee will be "red-circled" at his/her then current hourly rate so that there will not be a reduction in hourly rate of pay.
+- 1. A fully qualified unit member who is promoted to a higher grade position shall be assigned at the lowest step of such higher grade that exceeds their existing step by two steps; however, if there is no step in the higher grade which exceeds their existing step by two steps, the unit member will be placed at the top of the grade. - 2.
+A building service manager, a building service assistant manager, a cafeteria manager, or a food services satellite manager whose position is reclassified to a lower grade because of reduced responsibility or a change in revenues/meals served will have their salary status "grandparented" under the following conditions and terms: - a) The employee received, and continues to receive, a "Meets Competency" on performance evaluations, - b) The employee participates in interviews offered in the same job classification held at the time they were grandfathered. - c) The grandparent status will end if: - i. the employee is offered and declines a job in the same job classification held at the time they were grandfathered, - ii. the employee accepts a job in a different job classification. - d) If the grandparent status ends in accordance with the terms of this Section (C.4), except for acceptance of another job as indicated in c.ii. above, the employee will be "red-circled" at their current hourly rate so that there will not be a reduction in hourly rate of pay.